Our History

 The Pat Walker Health Center first opened in November 2004 and it was already known that a future expansion would be needed.
 The facility was built to address a student population of just over 17,000.

 On May 4, 2018, the PWHC celebrated the opening of that new, state-of-the-art, 20,000-square-foot addition when the university's student enrollment was over 27,000.
-This addition features three, high-tech academic classrooms that open up into a large multi-purpose space, efficient access to all medical services, a larger dedicated space for Administrative Services and the Wellness Suite, study areas, and a grand inviting entrace.
+This addition features three, high-tech academic classrooms that open up into a large multi-purpose space, efficient access to all medical services, a larger dedicated space for Administrative Services and the Wellness Suite, study areas, and a grand inviting entrance.

 About "Pat" Walker